Seventh chords Drop Voicings, Inversions and related Strings Sets

 Just to do an example Drop 2 voicings are very compact and easy to play if we places all notes on adjacent string sets, as shown in the picture.

 The following table contains the more convenient and common used sting sets for each drop type:

 The picture shows some Drop voicings of a Cmaj7 in root position:

 Here are some Drop Voicings for a Cmaj7 placed on the above mentioned string sets:

 All drop voicings, inversions on string sets in this article are automatically obtained with guitarLayers.
-Moreover GuitarLayers allows to obtain drop voicings and related inversions for both common and custom chord structures.
+In addition, GuitarLayers allows to obtain drop voicings and related inversions for both common and custom chord structures, this video shows how.

 GuitarLayers is a professional macOS guitar learning and teaching software.
 It allows you to visualize and manage, scales, chords and arpeggios shapes through a fully parametric control interface.

 Moreover it enables you to visualize harmonic concepts by overlapping shapes on the guitar fretboard thanks to a powerful layering system.